trushant05/cl3dp/docs/stages/connection.md

 ![](../assets/ip_fetch.png)

 From the output use Ethernet adapter's IPv4 Address.
+Incase you are using WiFi adapter, use that IPv4 instead.

 ### 2. Get Port for ASCII server:
 Open A3200 Configuration Manager and in the left pane go to following parameter: